 Clio’s name comes from the Greek word meaning “to celebrate” or “to make famous,” fitting for the Muse of history.

-Her best-known son is Hyacinthus, often with Pierus or another king; sometimes she is also called the mother of Hymenaeus, Linus, or Rhesus.
+Her best-known son is Hyacinthus, often with Pierus or another king.
+Sometimes she is also called the mother of Hymenaeus, Linus, or Rhesus.

 Further Reading/References